vickywu1022/vickywu1022.github.io/_pages/about.md

 Hi!
 I'm Weiqi (Vicky) Wu, a first-year postgraduate student majored in computer science at the school of electronic information and electircal engineering, Shanghai Jiao Tong University.

-My research interests are about natural language processing and knowledge graph, including <u>knowledge probing, information extraction and <u>KG-based recommendation system</u>.
-Recently, I've been looking into <u>model compression</u> techniques.
+My research interests are about natural language processing and knowledge graph, including **knowledge probing, information extraction and KG-based recommendation system**.
+Recently, I've been looking into **model compression** techniques.
 Through all my research projects and participation in workshops, contests and conferences, I have gained invaluable knowledge and committed to continuous exploration in these evolving fields.

 Education
 ======